jbcodeforce/flink-studies/docs/architecture/index.md

 # Flink architecture

+## Runtime architecture

 Flink consists of a **Job Manager** and n **Task Managers**.

  ![1](https://ci.apache.org/projects/flink/flink-docs-release-1.12/fig/distributed-runtime.svg)

 The **JobManager** controls the execution of a single application.
 It receives an application for execution and builds a Task Execution Graph from the defined Job Graph.
-It manages job submission and the job lifecycle then allocates work to Task Managers.
+It manages job submission which parallelizes the job and distributes slices of [the Data Stream](https://ci.apache.org/projects/flink/flink-docs-stable/dev/datastream_api.html) flow, the developers have defined.
+Each parallel slice of the job is executed in a **task slot**.

+Once the job is submitted, the **Job Manager** is scheduling the job to different task slots within the **Task Manager**.
+The Job manager may create resources from a computer pool, or when deployed on kubernetes, it creates pods.

 The **Resource Manager** manages Task Slots and leverages underlying orchestrator, like Kubernetes or Yarn.